shagu/ShaguController/README.md

 ## Keybinding

-The addon sets keybinds based on the buttons mappings provided by SteamDeck's 'Keyboard (WASD) and Mouse' layout:
+The addon sets in-game keybinds based on the button mappings provided by SteamDeck's "Keyboard (WASD) and Mouse"-Layout:
 ![Mapping](screenshots/mapping.jpg)

-* The A button will be used to jump
+* The A button is bound to jump
-* The Y, B and X buttons are bound to the 3 actionbuttons on the right side
+* The Y, B and X buttons are bound to the 3 action buttons on the right side
-* The left DPad is bound to the 4 actionbuttons on the left side
+* The D-Pad is bound to the 4 action buttons on the left side
-* The L1 and R1 buttons are used for next-target and previous-target
+* The L1 and R1 buttons are used for next-target and previous-target selection
 * The "Tab Key" opens the world map
-* The "Left Trackpad" is used to:
+* The "Left Trackpad" is bound to:
-  - Up: Toggle Inventory and Player Frame
+  - Up: Toggle bags and inventory
-  - Right: Toggle Questlog
+  - Right: Toggle quest log
-  - Down: Toggle Friendlist
+  - Down: Toggle friend list
-  - Left: Toggle Spellbook
+  - Left: Toggle spell book

 ## UI Changes

-* The actionbar size is reduced and got all action buttons removed, to have only the bag buttons and the micro panel left.
+* The action bar size is reduced and got all action buttons removed, to have only the bag buttons and the micro panel left.
 * The normal action buttons are moved to the left and the right side to match the gamepad layout.
-* Action buttons got their keybinds replaced by the gamepad button icons.
+* Action buttons got their keybinds replaced by gamepad button icons.
-* Out-of-Range actions will be displayed as a gray-scaled action.
+* Out-of-Range actions will be displayed as a gray-scaled texture.
 * The loot window is automatically positioned to have the most relevant part of it under your cursor.
 * The chat window is attached to the main actionbar and got buttons removed.
 * Clicking on the chat window will zoom and move it to make space for the onscreen keyboard.